-The 4th national Platforma Festival for the arts by, about and with refugees and migrants will take place in Newcastle and across the North East between 19-31 October 2017.
+The 4th national Platforma Festival for the arts by, about and with refugees and migrants will take place in Newcastle, Gateshead Stockton and Middlesborough 19-31 October 2017.

 For more information contact firstname.lastname@example.org

-The Platforma Festival 2017 is being developed by Counterpoints Arts in partnership with Freedom City 2017, Northern Roots, ISIS Arts, ARC Stockton, Art in Churches, the Platforma network and a range of other venues, organisations and networks.
-Featured artists will include Isabel Lima, Henna Asikainen, Juan DelGado and Katia Kameli.
+The Platforma Festival 2017 is produced by Counterpoints Arts in partnership with Freedom City 2017, Northern Roots, ISIS Arts, ARC Stockton, Art and Christianity Enquiry, the Platforma network and a range of other venues, organisations and networks.
+Commissioned artists include Isabel Lima (pictured below), Henna Asikainen, Juan DelGado, Natasha Davis and Katia Kameli.

 19 October: “Connecting Communities”, ARC Stockton

 A day of performances and conversations about how the arts can bring people together around issues relating to refugees and migration.
-Featuring a performance of Borderline by PSYCHEdelight, The Claim (pay what you can afford) by Tim Cowbury and a new work by Natasha Davis.
-Plus a screening of Queens of Syria (directed by Yasmin Fedda) and music from United Voices.
+Featuring a performance of Borderline by PSYCHEdelight, and a new work by Natasha Davis.
+Plus a screening of Queens of Syria (directed by Yasmin Fedda) and contributions from United Voices.

 25-26 October: Counterpoints Arts strategic session (Newcastle / Gateshead)

 Following on from their first arts and social change “retreat” in Dartington last year, Counterpoints Arts (the charity that manages the Platforma network) will be running discussions and workshops for invited guests on themes including popular culture and European networking.

 27 October: PLATFORMA CONFERENCE Day 1 (Newcastle, various venues): 10.00-18.00